 The net worth requirement is $500,000.

 The Farm Investor Pathway is aimed at candidates wishing to open and operate a farm in rural Manitoba.
 The minimum investment is $250,000 and the net worth requirement is $500,000.

 Read more on the Manitoba Business Investor Stream.

 Ontario operates the Ontario Entrepreneur Stream.

 The Ontario Entrepreneur Stream is aimed at individuals from outside Canada who want to start a business or buy an already existing business in Ontario.

-The New Brunswick Provincial Nominee Program Entrepreneurial Stream is aimed at professionals wishing to invest in a business in the province and move there with their families.
+The New Brunswick Provincial Nominee Program Entrepreneurial Stream is aimed at professionals ready to invest in a business in the province and move there with their families.